MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu-azure.md

 1. Click the **Create report** button and fill in the fields.
 1. Under the **Filters** you can filter the data by data source, by [imported user group](user-groups.md), or by [IP address tags and ranges](ip-tags.md).

+    >[!NOTE]
+    >When applying filters on continuous reports, the selection will be included, not excluded.
+For example, if you apply a filter on a certain user group, only that user group will be included in the report.

      ![Custom continuous report.](media/custom-continuous-report.png)

 ## Next steps